 Disney puts great detail into everything and magically blends learning and fun into one awesome package.
 If you want to go for a science-based education stay in the Future world.
-Learn science with my favorite scientist Bill Nye the Science guy.
+Learn science with my favorite scientist Bill Nye the Science Guy.
 Play Jeopardy with Elen and learn about energy and dinosaurs, or fly to Mars and back.
 Learn about our past on Spaceship Earth.
-You can also learn about the seas with Nemo, the land with Pumba and friends.
+You can also learn about the Seas with Nemo, the land with Pumba, and friends.

 The Magic Kingdom

 Did you know the Magic Kingdom is also very educational?
 Though you have to look a little harder to find it.
 The roller coasters teach kids about kinetic energy, potential energy, motion, gravity, how magnets work, and space.
-In the Hall of Presidents, you will learn about American History which highlights on all the president from George Washington to Barack Obama.
+In the Hall of Presidents, you will learn about American History which highlights all the presidents from George Washington to Barack Obama.
 We made our children make a budget, make a change, and let them decide how they wanted to spend their money.
-Teach math by using wait times, and allow children to use the park map to guide you to the next ride.
+Teach math by using wait times, and allow children to use the park map to guide them to the next ride.

 Here is a fun game made by Disney to start helping your kids learn about investing, finance, and practical money matter: The Great Bank Adventure

-If you want to learn about nature, animals and conservation and do a little more social studies come to Animal Kingdom.
+If you want to learn about nature, animals, and conservation and do a little more social studies come to Animal Kingdom.
 This is actually the biggest park (110 acres) and features an African savanna and safari, up-close encounters with animals of all kinds as well as a Conservation Station, where children can learn about conservation efforts being made across the world as well as Disney’s part in those efforts.
 Grab an animal guide and focus on a few animals or learn about all of them, like habitat, diet, interesting facts, etc. Check out the information boards and ask the Guides (Cast Members) stationed throughout the Trail – be sure to stop and ask them questions about the animals you see, they are an incredible source of information!

 Disney Hollywood Studios